ioccc-src/winner/next/rules.md

 ## Rule 20

-The how to build instructions must be in make form.
+The how to build instructions must be in Makefile format.
+See [What kind of make&#x28;1&#x29; compatibility does the IOCCC support and will it support other kinds?](../faq.html#make_compatibility) for more details on what we support.

-The target of the make file must be called prog.
-The original C source file must be called prog.c.
+The target of the Makefile must be called `prog`.
+The original C source file must be called `prog.c`.

 To invoke the C compiler, use `${CC}`.
 To invoke the C preprocessor use `${CPP}`.

-Do not assume that . (the current directory) is in the `$PATH`.
+Do not assume that `.` (the current directory) is in the `$PATH`.

 Use a shell command syntax that is compatible with bash.